qubole/kinesis-sql/README.md

 | kinesis.executor.aggregationEnabled | true | Specify if records should be aggregated before sending them to Kinesis |

 ## Roadmap
-*  We need to migrate to DataSource V2 APIs introduced in Spark 2.3.0 once it is stable
+*  We need to migrate to DataSource V2 APIs for MicroBatchExecution.
+*  Maintain Per Micro-Batch Shard Commit state in Dynamo DB

 ## Acknowledgement